Progrunning/BoardGamesCompanion/README.md

 ### iOS

+#### Flutter upgrade

-Whenever updating flutter to a new version there might be a problem with plugin dependencies.
+Whenever flutter version gets updated there might be a problem with plugin dependencies.
 This might require updating `pods`.
 In order to update pods you need to:

 1. Run Terminal
 2. Open iOS folder directory (e.g. `cd /path/to/the/project/board_games_companion/ios`)
 3. Run `pod install` command

+Additionally there will be a need to update the `PATH` of the Z shell.
+This can be done by doing the following:

+1. Ensuring that the `~/.zhrc` file exists (`touch ~/.zshrc`)
+2. Editing the file by existing one of the following
+ - `vim ~/.zshrc`
+ - `code ~/.zshrc`
+3. Editing the `PATH` with the path to the update Flutter SDK

 #### M1 processors shenanigans